twallet/habitus/README.md

 1. Start both servers: `npm run dev` (or run them separately)
 2. Open the application in your browser at `http://localhost:3000`
-3. Enter a user name (maximum 30 characters)
-4. Click "Create User"
-5. The user will be saved in the database and appear in the list of created users
+3. Register or login using the magic link authentication
+4. Create and manage users and trackings

-Users are persisted in the SQLite database located at `backend/data/habitus.db`.
+5. All data is persisted in the SQLite database located at `backend/data/habitus.db`

 ## Testing